-Step 1: Navigate through the Shopify admin, followed by Products & a click on Collections.
+Step 1: Navigate through the Shopify admin, followed by Products & click on Collections.

-Step 2: Now, select the create a collection option and enter a name to it.
+Step 2: Now, select the create a collection option and enter a name.

 Step 3: Select Manual under the Collection type.

-Step 4: Now, if you want to keep the collection hidden from any of the active sales channels, select the option Manage present in the Collection availability section.
-Now, you need to remove the check from the channels name by clicking it.
+Step 4: If you want to keep the collection hidden from any active sales channels, select the option Manage present in the Collection availability section.
+You must remove the check from the channel’s name by clicking it.